InventionConventionSpinOff/Spinoff/README.md

 Right now, it’s 10:30 PM as we write this.
 And maybe that says something about the project itself.
 Spin Off wasn’t built in a single moment of inspiration.
 It was built across late nights, early mornings, long debugging sessions, and quiet moments of thinking things through when no one else was around.
 Most of those moments we won’t remember clearly, but together they shaped everything that we’ve built here.

 The good and the bad are both part of this journey.
 The successes gave us confidence, and the failures taught us patience.
-Together, they shaped not only our invention, but also how we think as engineers, problem solvers, and learners.
+Together, they shaped not only our invention but also how we think as engineers, problem solvers, and learners.

 In the end, Spin Off represents something bigger than technology, it represents the belief that improvement should never be guesswork, but something you can see, measure, and build on every day.